mcgnly/DeveloperDocumentation/Welcome/Introduction.md

 ## Extra Features

 <p>Want to do make the most of the relayr platform and the WunderBar sensors?
-Check out some cool and exciting extra features on our <a href="https://developer.relayr.io/documents/HowTos/Introduction"> How To's section </a></p>
+Check out some cool and exciting extra features on our <a href="https://developer.relayr.io/documents/HowTos/Introduction"> Extras section </a></p>

 ----------